1900 Waihemo by-election

 The Waihemo by-election was a by-election in the New Zealand electorate of Waihemo, a rural seat in Otago, in the South Island.
+The seat was won by former MP Thomas Mackenzie.

 Background

-The by-election was held on 18 July 1900, and was precipitated by the resignation of sitting MP, John McKenzie.
-The seat was won by fellow Liberal Thomas Mackenzie.
+The by-election was held on 18 July 1900, and was precipitated by the resignation of sitting MP and Minister of Lands, John McKenzie.

+Thomas Mackenzie the former MP for Clutha, who was at the time in Wellington attending the Agricultural Conference, announced his candidacy as an Independent Liberal, and was a strong supporter of McKenzie's land policies.
 Mackenzie was an advocate of the Otago province and campaigned to stop the region's declining situation compared to the rest of New Zealand.

-His sole opponent was William Guffie, a local councilor from Mount Ida.
+Former MP Scobie Mackenzie declined to contest the seat.
+Joseph Arkle was reported to have been accepted as the endorsed candidate of the Liberal government candidate.
+Both John Ewing and William Guffie also announced their intentions to stand in support of the government.
+Guffie, a local councilor from Mount Ida, was selected as the endorsed Liberal Party candidate.
+This prompted Arkle and Ewing to withdraw.
+The Mayor of Naseby, Alexander Herdman, also was to stand but withdrew.

 Results

 The following table gives the election results: